ak47itout/attendance_GOD/README.md

 # attendance_GOD
 This bot uses selenium, sql, and python to automatically attend classes and leave them when intended according to schedule.
 -----------
-To use this follow the steps
+(I took help from sources like stackoverflow, github and geeksforgeeks to make this) To use this follow the steps

 1)unzip the attendance_GOD